Protect Yourself From COVID-19

 Cleaning and disinfecting are effective ways to prevent the spread of disease and illness.

 We encourage you to learn more about best cleaning and disinfecting practices.

 If You Are Sick

-Wear a facemask when you are around other people (e.g., sharing a room or vehicle) and before you enter a healthcare provider's office.
+Remember to wear a mask when you are around other people (e.g., sharing a room or vehicle) and in a health care provider's office.

-If you are not able to wear a facemask, (e.g., because it causes trouble breathing), then you should do your best to cover your coughs and sneezes, and people who are caring for you should wear a facemask if they enter your room.
+When not wearing a mask, do your best to cover your coughs and sneezes.
+(People who are caring for you should wear a mask if they enter your room.)